-- 1. In the Call Recording Cache Application Configuration dialog box, click the Details tab. - 2.
-In the Disk Space Reserved for Call Recordings (MB) box, type or select the amount of space reserved for recordings.
+In the Call Recording Cache Application Configuration dialog box, click the Details tab.
+2. In the Disk Space Reserved for Call Recordings (MB) box, type or select the amount of space reserved for recordings.
 Note that if you supply a value not available on the Appliance type, the Appliance automatically adjusts the value, but the GUI does not reflect the value in use.
 If this happens, a Diagnostic Log is generated.

 Note: When you have completed CRC configuration, click OK to push the configuration to the CRC and close the dialog box.
-No changes take effect until you click OK
+No changes take effect until you click OK.

-Allowing Recording Span Connections to a Dedicated CRC Appliance This procedure only applies to dedicated CRC Appliances-CRCs on other Card types only accept connections from their local Spans, which are always authorized.
-If you are not using a dedicated CRC, skip this procedure.
-Inline SIP applications and UTA do not support dedicated CRC Appliances.
+Allowing Recording Span Connections to a 1060/5060 CRC This procedure only applies to 1060/5060 CRCs-CRCs on other Card types only accept connections from their local Spans, which are always authorized.
+If you are not using a remote 1060/5060 CRC, skip this procedure.

-A dedicated CRC can accept simultaneous connections from up to 32 Spans on up to 8 Cards specified in its list of authorized Recording Spans.
+A 1060/5060 CRC can accept simultaneous connections from up to 32 Spans on up to 8 Cards.
+However, the 1060/5060 CRC only accepts connections from members of its list of authorized Recording Spans.

-To authorize a Recording Span to connect to a dedicated CRC
+To authorize a Recording Span to connect to a 1060/5060 CRC

-- 1. Right-click the CRC and click Edit Call Recording Cache Application(s). - 2.
+- Right-click the 1060/5060 CRC and click Edit Call Recording Cache Application(s). - 2.
 Click the Valid Connections tab.